The Dark Side of the Moon: 30th-anniversary 5.1 surround sound mix

 This stained glass interpretation of the prism motif was used for the 2003 reissue.

 A quadraphonic mix, (Note: Harvest Q4SHVL-804) created by Alan Parsons, was commissioned by EMI but never endorsed by Pink Floyd, as Parsons was disappointed with his mix.
 For the album's 30th anniversary, an updated surround version was released in 2003.
-The band elected not to use Parsons' quadraphonic mix, and instead had the engineer James Guthrie create a new 5.1 channel surround sound mix on the SACD format.
-Guthrie had worked with Pink Floyd since their eleventh album, The Wall, and had previously worked on surround versions of The Wall for DVD-Video and Waters' In the Flesh for SACD.
+The band elected not to use Parsons's quadraphonic mix, and instead had the engineer James Guthrie create a new 5.1 channel surround sound mix on the SACD format.
+Guthrie had worked with Pink Floyd since their eleventh album, The Wall, and had previously worked on surround versions of The Wall for DVD-Video and Waters's In the Flesh for SACD.
 In 2003, Parsons expressed disappointment with Guthrie's SACD mix, suggesting he was "possibly a little too true to the original mix", but was generally complimentary.
 The 30th-anniversary edition won four Surround Music Awards in 2003, and sold more than 800,000 copies.

 The cover image of the 30th-anniversary edition was created by a team of designers including Thorgerson.
 The image is a photograph of a custom-made stained glass window, built to match the dimensions and proportions of the original prism design.
 Transparent glass, held in place by strips of lead, was used in place of the opaque colours of the original.
 The idea is derived from the "sense of purity in the sound quality, being 5.1 surround sound ..."
 The image was created out of a desire to be "the same but different, such that the design was clearly DSotM, still the recognisable prism design, but was different and hence new".